argoproj/argo-cd/docs/user-guide/commands/argocd_app_wait.md

 ### Options

 ```
-      --health                 Wait for health
+      --health-status stringArray   Wait for health status.
+Healthy, Degraded, Suspended, Missing, Progressing, or Unknown.
+This option may be specified repeatedly to wait for different statuses
   -h, --help                        help for wait
       --operation                   Wait for pending operations
       --resource stringArray        Sync only specific resources as GROUP:KIND:NAME.
 Fields may be blank.
 This option may be specified repeatedly
   -l, --selector string             Wait for apps by label
-      --suspended              Wait for suspended
       --sync                        Wait for sync
       --timeout uint                Time out after this many seconds
 ```

 ### Options inherited from parent commands